GoogleChrome/web.dev/src/site/content/en/blog/optimize-fid/index.md

 ## Heavy JavaScript execution

-The browser cannot respond to user input while it's executing JavaScript.
+The browser cannot respond to most user input while it's executing JavaScript on the main thread.
 In other words, the browser can't respond to user interactions while the main thread is busy.
 To improve this:

 +   [Reduce JavaScript execution time](#reduce-javascript-execution)